County Road 876 (Lee County, Florida): History

 In 1986, Westinghouse Communities Inc. (WCI) began construction of the community of Gateway just north-northeast of Southwest Florida Regional Airport.
 As the community was developed, Daniels Road was expanded to a four-lane road from Chamberlin Parkway to Gateway.

 Cypress Lake Drive was widened to four lanes and Daniels Road was widened to six lanes from US 41 to Chamberlin Parkway by end of 1991.
 Daniels Road was also renamed Daniels Parkway in 1991.

-Daniels Parkway was extended again in 2000 from Gateway to State Road 82 making it a continuous route with Gunnery Road and Buckingham Road and the CR 876 designation was extended to include Gunnery Road and Buckingham Road.
+Daniels Parkway was extended again in 2000 from Gateway to State Road 82 making it a continuous route with Gunnery Road in Lehigh Acres.
+When the extension was complete, the CR 876 designation was then extended to include Gunnery Road and Buckingham Road.
 Gunnery Road is named for the Flexible Gunnery School, which trained fighter pilots and bomber crewmen at Buckingham Army Airfield during World War II.
 Buckingham Road was previously designated SR 82A from Buckingham Field south to SR 82, and SR 861 from there north to Orange River Boulevard.
 The northern section of Buckingham Road, along with Old Olga Road and Orange River Boulevard, were part of the original alignment of SR 80 before the late 1940s.

 Cypress Lake Drive was widened to six lanes east of Summerlin Road in the early 2000s.
 Further east, Gunnery Road was widened to four lanes from SR 82 to Lee Boulevard (CR 884) in 2007.

 Daniels Parkway was widened to six lanes from Chamberlin Parkway to Gateway Boulevard in 2012, which coincided with the opening of JetBlue Park, the spring training home of the Boston Red Sox.